- 1 Carotid Arteries

 The common carotid and internal carotid are slightly dilated here, this area is known as the carotid sinus, and is important in detecting and regulating blood pressure.

 Clinical Relevance: Carotid Sinus Hypersensitivity

-The carotid sinus is a dilated portion of the common carotid and internal carotid arteries.
-It contains specific sensory cells, called baroreceptors.
+The carotid sinus is a dilated portion of the common carotid artery and proximal internal carotid artery.
+It contains baroreceptors: specialised sensory cells.
 The baroreceptors detect stretch as a measure of blood pressure.
 The glossopharyngeal nerve feeds this information to the brain, and this is used to regulate blood pressure.

-In some people, the baroreceptors are hypersensitive to stretch.
-In these patients, external pressure on the carotid sinus can cause slowing of the heart rate and a decrease in blood pressure.
-The brain becomes underperfused, and syncope results.
+In some individuals, the baroreceptors are hypersensitive to stretch.
+External pressure on the carotid sinus can cause slowing of the heart rate and a decrease in blood pressure.
+The brain becomes under-perfused and syncope results.
 In such patients, checking the pulse at the carotid triangle is not advised.

-External to the carotid sinus, there is a cluster of nervous cells, called the carotid body.
-These act as peripheral chemoreceptors; detecting the O2 content of the blood, and relaying this information to the brain to regulate breathing rate.
+External to the carotid sinus, there is a cluster of nervous cells known as the carotid body.
+These cells act as peripheral chemoreceptors; detecting the O2 content of the blood and relaying this information to the brain to regulate breathing rate.

 External Carotid Artery